CAUSES AND SIGNS OF HEARING LOSS

 Conductive Hearing Loss

 This is when something is stopping the sound from being conducted (or travelling) from your outer ear through your middle ear to your inner ear.
-It can be caused by an obstruction, like wax in your ear canal or fluid behind your ear drum.
-It can also occur if you damage your ear drum or the bones of your inner ear by hitting your head or poking cotton buds too far into your ears.
+It can be caused by an obstruction, like wax in your ear canal or fluid behind your eardrum.
+It can also occur if you damage your eardrum or the bones of your middle ear by hitting your head.
 Conductive hearing loss can usually be treated and fixed.

 Sensorineural Hearing Loss